solmyrius/ndvi-collection/readme.md

 - DATE_START - date from which to start data polling
 - DATE_END - date when end data polling
 - CLD_PRB_THRESH - clouds probability threshold (used for maps only)
+- SQUARE_SIDE - plot background are squares with the side provided with this setting.
+Measured in coordinate degrees 0.01 deg ~= 1 km

 To start data retrieval process type: